Particular/docs.particular.net/samples/azure-functions/service-bus/sample.md

 ## Sample structure

-The sample contains the following projects:
+The sample contains the following project:
-- `AzureFunctions.ASBTrigger.FunctionsHostBuilder` - Using `IFunctionHostBuilder` approach to host the NServiceBus endpoint
+- `AzureFunctions.ASBTrigger.FunctionsHostBuilder` - NServiceBus endpoint
-- `AzureFunctions.ASBTrigger.Static` - Using static approach to host the NServiceBus endpoint
+- `AzureFunctions.Messages` - message definitions

 NOTE: `AzureFunctions.ASBTrigger.FunctionsHostBuilder` and `AzureFunctions.ASBTrigger.Static`are both using the same trigger queue and should not be executed simultaneously.